 Open EasyBCD and go to the “Linux/BSD” tab and choose the option “Add New Entry“.

-Now you have to set Windows 10 as the default OS, so that your system will boot directly to Windows during startup.
-So go to “Edit Boot Menu” option and tick Windows 10 or your Windows version and finally hit “Save settings” button.
+Now you have to set Windows 10 as the default OS so that your system will boot directly to Windows during startup.
+So go to the “Edit Boot Menu” option and tick Windows 10 or your Windows version and finally hit the “Save settings” button.
 And finally, restart your PC and boot into Kali.

-Let us know above mentioned step resolved your issue.
+Let us know the above-mentioned step resolved your issue.
 If not try this solution.